 Below is a sample of some of the best research on the generally high skills of high-volume doctors.
 You can find older studies in their end notes, and each entry gives the newer studies which cite them.
+You can also find many more studies with searches for "surgeon volume" and "physician volume".

 CANCER, HEART AND ANEURYSM SURGERY